Invertible Ideals and Gaussian Semirings: Fractional and invertible ideals of semirings

 First define the equivalent relation $ \sim $ on $S \times T$ by $(a,b) \sim (c,d)$, if $tad=tbc$ for some $t\in T$.
 Then Put $S_T$ the set of all equivalence classes of $S \times T$ and define addition and multiplication on $S_T$ respectively by $[a,b]+[c,d] = [ad+bc, bd]$ and $[a,b]\cdot[c,d] = [ac,bd]$, where by $[a,b]$, also denoted by $a/b$, we mean the equivalence class of $(a,b)$.
-It is, then, easy to see that $S_T$ with the mentioned operations of addition and multiplication in above is a semiring (\cite{K}).
+It is, then, easy to see that $S_T$ with the mentioned operations of addition and multiplication in above is a semiring \cite{Kim1985}.

-Also note that an element $s$ of a semiring $S$ is said to be multiplicatively-cancellable (abbreviated as MC), if $sb=sc$ implies $b=c$ for all $b,c \in S$.
+Also, note that an element $s$ of a semiring $S$ is said to be multiplicatively-cancellable (abbreviated as MC), if $sb=sc$ implies $b=c$ for all $b,c \in S$.
+For more on MC elements of a semiring, refer to \cite{ElBashirHurtJancarikKepka2001}.
 We denote the set of all MC elements of $S$ by $\MC(S)$.
-It is clear that $\MC(S)$ is an MC-set of $S$.
+It is clear that $\MC(S)$ is a multiplicatively closed set of $S$.
 Similar to ring theory, total quotient semiring $\Q(S)$ of the semiring $S$ is defined as the localization of $S$ at $\MC(S)$.
-For the concept of the localization in semiring theory, refer to \cite{K}.
 Note that $\Q(S)$ is also an $S$-semimodule.
-Now we define fractional ideals of a semiring as follows:
+For a definition and a general discussion of semimodules, refer to \cite[\S 14]{Golan1999(b)}.
+Now, we define fractional ideals of a semiring as follows:

 \begin{definition}

 \textbf{Fractional ideal}.
 We define a fractional ideal of a semiring $S$ to be a subset $I$ of the total quotient semiring $\Q(S)$ of $S$ such that:

 \begin{enumerate}